South Dakota Lottery Numbers

 The Mount Rushmore State sells tickets for a number of different lottery games.
 Use this page to keep up with the latest South Dakota Lottery numbers.
 Just click on a quick link to see the latest winning numbers for all your favorite games.

-South Dakota Cash Numbers
+Latest South Dakota Numbers

 Dakota Cash is the state's very own jackpot game, with drawings held on Wednesday and Saturday nights.
 The top prize starts at $20,000 and increases in value until it is won.
 Players pay $1 for a single ticket and select five numbers from 1 to 35 or have their numbers randomly chosen for them by selecting the Quick Pick option.
 Here's how it all works: